Language: EN

 What are and how to use modules in Python

-Modules are files that contain Python code, which allow us to divide the code into fragments so that it is more organized and easier to reuse.
+Modules are files that contain code Python, which allow us to divide the code into multiple files in a way that makes it more organized and easier to reuse code.

-A module in Python is simply a file with the extension .py that contains Python code.
-This code can include definitions of functions, variables, and classes.
+A module in Python is simply a file with a .py extension that contains Python code (within this file, we can include definitions of functions, variables, classes, etc).

-To create a module in Python, we create a file with the extension .py and write our code in it.
+To create a module in Python, we simply create a file with a .py extension and write our code in it.

 For example, we can create a module called operations.py with some mathematical operation functions: